 C++: a powerful programming language for game development and more

 C++ is a powerful text-based language used primarily for developing operating systems, game engines, and other high-performance applications.
-It is a complex language that requires a solid understanding of programming concepts, making it more suitable for older kids or those with more advanced coding experience.
+That’s why it is one of the best programming languages to learn which requires a solid understanding of programming concepts.
+This fact makes it more suitable for older kids or those with more advanced coding experience.

 Why is C++ great: